jrenslin/dotfiles/README.md

 mutt
 : The color settings are in the theme-specific folders (located at `<folder>/.mutt/mutt.colors`).
 Everything else can be found in `general/.mutt`.

-firefox_home (The browser startpage)
-: The CSS file controlling the style of the startpage can be found in the theme specific folder (`.config/firefox_home/home.css`).
-The HTML and JS files are in `general/.config/firefox_home/`.

 ## Setup

 | Purpose           | Program                                         | Note                                    |